Saxamos/car-detector/README.md

 ### Launch the app

-With camera
+Run the folllowing command to load the app with camera:
 ```
-camera_detector
+car_detector camera
 ```

-With clicking mouse drawing
+With clicking mouse drawing and optionnal arguments:
 ```
-draw_detector
+car_detector draw --model <path/to/model> --saved <path/to/save/image>
 ```

 ### Related article